IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 # Concerning Accounts & Slack Features

 - A person should have one account, and each account should be one person.
-If you are posting on behalf of a company, say your own startup, or a place at which you work, that's fine.
-But you are posting it from *your* account, not from a *company* account.
+We do not allow company names, or accounts to join the channel.
+For example 1; you can be apart of X company but you are here to be apart of the community and as an indiviual.
+Example 2 :if you have a company called "foobar inc" and you join as "foobar" then that's a company name and that's against the toc.

 # You may not join if: